yeatszhang/poi.js.org/docs/README.md

 ### Code splitting

 We enabled code splitting for vendor code and app code by default in all modes other than `test` mode (poi test), you can set `vendor` option to `false` to disable it.
 And by default all required modules in `node_modules` will be split.
+Will use `InlineManifestPlugin` inline `manifest`, 需要在模板中加入标记 `<%= htmlWebpackPlugin.files.webpackManifest %>`

 To lazy-load components, you can use [dynamic import](https://webpack.js.org/guides/code-splitting-async/#dynamic-import-import-) syntax: